 Populus alba ‘Pyramidalis’

-Native to Europe, Asia.
-To 40–70 ft. high and wide.
-Common name refers to woolly white leaf undersides and to light-colored young bark.
+Native to Europe and Asia.
+Grows to 40–70 ft. tall and wide.
+The common name refers to woolly white leaf undersides and to light-colored young bark.
 Leaves are 2–5 in. long, usually with three to five lobes.
-A –lively– tree with leaves that move even in light breezes, showing flickering white and green highlights.
+A “lively” tree with leaves that move even in light breezes, showing flickering white and green highlights.
 Poor fall color.
-Tolerates wide range of soils.
-Suckers profusely–an advantage if it is planted as a windbreak, otherwise a problem.'Pyramidalis'
+Tolerates a wide range of soils.
+Suckers profusely—an advantage if it is planted as a windbreak, otherwise a problem.‘Pyramidalis’

 Native to Europe and Asia, this seedless poplar variety forms a 15-ft.-wide column and has a white or light gray trunk that resembles birch.
-Leaves are 2 to 5 in. long, usually with three to five lobes, flicker white and green in even light breezes.
+Leaves are 2–5 in. long, usually with three to five lobes, and flicker white and green in even light breezes.
 Poor fall color.

 Native to Europe and Asia, this seedless poplar variety forms a 15-ft.-wide column and has a white or ...